Ambulatory Continuity Training

 Message from the Resident Clinic Site Director

-On average, the trainee in internal medicine will average 4 to 7 patients per half-day session in the clinic.
+On average, the trainee in internal medicine will average 4-6 patients per half-day session in the clinic.
 However, new trainees will see fewer patients, and the number of patient encounters will increase significantly as trainee skill, knowledge, and autonomy increase.
 As residents develop their patient panels, they will care for a growing number of patients.
 This training site provides their primary opportunity to develop knowledge, skills, and competency in the management of outpatient care.
 They will be supervised and held responsible for:

 - Eliciting a chief complaint, history, exam, reconciliation of medications and problem list